Mort Sahl: Satire comedy style

 Combined with his improvisational skill, Sahl's naturalness was also considered unique for a stage performer.
 Woody Allen notes that other comics were jealous of Sahl's stage persona and did not understand how he could perform by simply talking to the audience.
 Nachman stated that the "mere idea of a stand-up comic talking about the real world was in itself revolutionary ... [and] the comedians who followed him – Lenny Bruce, Woody Allen, Dick Gregory, Phyllis Diller, Shelley Berman, Jonathan Winters – were cast in a familiar nightclub mold."

 In popular culture

-In the September 28, 1960 Peanuts comic strip, Schroeder is reading aloud to Lucy from a biography on his all-time favorite composer, Ludwig van Beethoven where he describes his idol as someone who "would sometimes startle people in public places," then at times "flew out in anger against all that was petty, dull, or greedy in men., [and] Often, however, his scorn would turn to high hilarity and humorous jests."
-Lucy then asks, "Are you reading about Beethoven or Mort Sahl?"
+In the September 28, 1960 Peanuts comic strip, Schroeder is reading aloud to Lucy from a biography on his favorite composer, Ludwig van Beethoven, describing his idol as someone who "would sometimes startle people in public places," and "flew out in anger against all that was petty, dull, or greedy in men. ...
+Often, however, his scorn would turn to high hilarity and humorous jests."
+Lucy asks, "Are you reading about Beethoven or Mort Sahl?"